armantorik/Book-Store-Project/README.md

 # Book-Store-Project
-Book Store is a website where users can search books, add books to basket and buy them with or without account creation.
+Book Store is a website where users can search, sort and buy books by adding them to the basket with or without account creation.